 Are You Eligible To File For Chapter 13?

-The most important Chapter 13 bankruptcy information fact is whether or not you are eligible to file Chapter 13.
-No debtor can file for any type of bankruptcy until they have completed credit counseling from a court approved agency.
+The most crucial fact about Chapter 13 bankruptcy information is whether or not you are eligible to file Chapter 13.
+No debtor can file for bankruptcy until they have completed credit counseling from a court-approved agency.
 A reputable bankruptcy attorney in your area can help you choose the best credit counseling program for your particular financial situation.

 In order to file for Chapter 13, a debtor must also have a steady income source.
 Courts require this because debtors must make regular repayments to the trustee.
-After the debtor pays the monthly expenses, the courts require that enough money is left over to fulfill debt repayment obligations.
+After the debtor pays the monthly expenses, the courts require that the debtor has enough money left over to fulfill debt repayment obligations.

 Why Choose Chapter 13 Bankruptcy?